Pylo/MCreatorLinkArduino/README.md

 You can install MCreator Link using Arduino library manager (Tools -> Manage Libraries...) too:

 ![MCreator Link in Arduino Library Manager](https://www.pylo.co/static/mcreator/link/arduinolinkinstall.png)

+## Notice

+NOT AN OFFICIAL MINECRAFT PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG.